Velez Malaga discover best things to see and do

 The Teatro del Carmen

-This theatre is located in an unusual place, in the former Convent of San José de la Soledad (with a photo of the current theatre).
+This theatre is located in an unusual place, in the former Convent of San José de la Soledad.

 It is a convent founded in 1591 by the order of Discalced Carmelites (Carmelitas Descalzos).
 The church was converted into a theatre in 1984.